Hi, I’m Lucy Iflyalot, star of the Fun Kids series Penguin Explorers!

 Now Madrid might be a busier city than Warsaw but it’s still a pretty laid back place.
 The climate tends to be very warm, especially in the summer, and Spanish people love to sit outside in plazas, like the 16th Century Plaza Mayor, watching people go by or enjoying a meal.
 There are plenty of cool attractions too – like the Debod Temple – an authentic Egyptian temple dedicated to the gods Amon and Isis that dates from the 2nd Century BC – it right in the middle of Madrid!

 So what about Warsaw?
 Well, there are masses of beautiful places to check out in the Polish capital – although you’ll probably need to dress a little more warmly.
 Poland is further north and so the weather tends to be cooler.
 There’s the amazing Multimedia Fountain that combines music, light and, as the name suggests, fountains.
+In my opinion this is one of the best indoor fountains to bring kids to.
 The Palace of Culture and Science is the tallest building in Poland – as well as theatres, museums and a cinema, there’s a viewing platform on the 30th floor with panoramic view of the city.

 Spanish people enjoy a Mediterranean menu – this means lots of fresh vegetables with their meat and fish.
 Eating tapas is a very common practice in Madrid but if you are looking for a traditional Madrid dish tortilla de patata – a potato omelette – is one of most delicious.
 You can have it plain or add onions, pepper and my favourite – tuna.
 Yummy!!
 And for a traditional dessert, don’t leave without trying the nougat candy.